Electronic cigarette (e-cigarette)

 2. What can be the health effects of e-cigarette?

 Most e-cigarette cartridges contain propylene glycol, which is a known irritant when inhaled.
-Inhalation of irritants may induce airway disorders such as asthma.
-As e-cigarette cartridges may also contain various concentrations of nicotine, use of e-cigarette may cause nicotine dependence and constriction of blood vessels.
-In addition, some toxic substances and carcinogenic tobacco-specific nitrosamines were also detected in some e-cigarettes, according to some overseas research.
+Propylene glycol may irritate eye and respiratory tract.1 As e-cigarette cartridges may also contain various concentrations of nicotine, use of e-cigarette may cause nicotine dependence and constriction of blood vessels.
+In addition, some toxic substances such as carcinogenic tobacco-specific nitrosamines2 and formaldehyde-releasing chemical3 were also detected in some e-cigarettes, according to some overseas research.

 3. Is it illegal to smoke e-cigarette in Hong Kong?

-Smoking e-cigarette is banned in no smoking areas under the Smoking (Public Health) Ordinance (Chapter 371, Law of Hong Kong).
+Cigarette smoking (including e-cigarette) is banned in no smoking areas under the Smoking (Public Health) Ordinance (Chapter 371, Laws of Hong Kong).
 No smoking areas include all indoor public areas and some outdoor areas such as school campus, public parks and beaches.
 Offenders are subject to a fixed penalty of fine $1,500.

 4. Is the sale and procession of e-cigarette regulated in Hong Kong?

-5. Will Department of Health accept e-cigarette as a smoking cessation product?
+5. Is e-cigarette an effective smoking cessation product?

 If you need any assistance or information on smoking cessation, please contact us at 1833 183.